 Economics, civics and math in a virtual Minecraft World

-Students learn math, economics, civics, geometry and technology as they work together to create a city within a virtual Minecraft Education world.
-While certainly a fun game, Minecraft is also a limitless platform for students to learn academic skills in a highly engaging virtual environment.
-In this problem-solving class, students design their own house and business within a virtual city as they learn about budgeting, profit and loss, supply and demand and consumer markets.
+Students learn economics, civics, geometry, history and technology as they work together to create a city within a virtual Minecraft world.
+Minecraft is a limitless platform for students to learn academic skills in a highly engaging virtual environment.
+In this problem-solving class, students design their own house and business as they learn about budgeting, profit and loss and supply and demand.
 As they serve on a city council, they study how laws are made and work together to create and vote on a city constitution of laws.
 Students use mathematics and geometry to construct a working urban environment.
-They must problem-solve as they serve on a city council responding to natural disasters and challenging urban issues.
 STEM skills have never been so fun!

-Activity: Let's Plan the Construction of Your House
+Activity: Let's Plan the Construction of Your House, Your Housing Budget

 City Council Debate & Vote: Voting on the City Name Nominees